andrewgdotcom/spelling/spelling-rules.md

     apear, nesesery

-BÙT keep the dùbble if it is due to a compound wurd or if it is "ss" at the end of a wurd (as this suppresses voising) [AVOID]
+BÙT keep the dùbble if it is due to a compound wurd or sùffix, or if it is "ss" at the end of a wurd (as this suppresses voising) [AVOID]

-    unneeded, handless
+    unneeded, handless, nórmally

 ### 1X2: Fix helper vowels